bwagenseller/bwagenseller.github.io/learn_to_code/java/akka/akka_basics.md

 ## Message-passing

-<font color="green">Message-passing</font> is a concept that explains how messages are passed to invoke behavior instead of directly making a function call.
+The <font color="green">Message-passing</font> concept is one that explains how messages are passed to invoke behavior instead of directly making a function call.

 ## Mailing Address